An Uber Accident Lawyer Near You

 What to Do if You Are in a Car Accident With Uber in Philadelphia

-According to Edith Pearce, a prominent car accident lawyer in Philadelphia, passengers that are traveling in Uber and Lyft are covered for medical expenses and other damages with a $1 million Uber insurance policy.
+According to Edith Pearce, a prominent car accident lawyer in Philadelphia, passengers that are traveling in Uber are covered for medical expenses and other damages with a $1 million Uber insurance policy.
 Lyft also has a similar $1 million Lyft insurance policy.
 These policies are generally better than policies offered in taxicab accidents in Philadelphia.
 However, what if an Uber driver hits your car or hits you as a pedestrian.
 Whether Uber’s insurance will cover you will depend on whether the Uber driver was carrying a passenger at the time.
 If the Uber driver was carrying a passenger, you will be covered by Uber’s $1million insurance coverage.

 However, recovering from Uber can be tricky.
 For example, if the driver was between a pick up and a drop off, you will probably have to file a claim with the Uber driver’s personal car insurance policy.
 If the Uber driver was available (using the Uber App tuned on), Uber may provide additional contingent liability coverage of $50,000 per injury and $100,000 total.
 You must file a specific claim with Uber and show that the driver’s personal automobile insurance did not cover all the damages.

 In short, you need an experienced uber lawyer or Lyft accident lawyer in the Philadelphia area who has decades of knowledge about automobile insurance policies.
 Edith Pearce worked for 10 years for an automobile insurance company and defense accident law firm before representing injured victims.
 She knows the ins and outs of insurance polices and how insurance companies work.
 Give The Pearce Law Firm a call today at 215-839-1026 for a free consultation.

 Should I Represent Myself in a Case Against an Uber Driver?